GNtem2/CommissionOnStroke/README.md

 # Commisison on Stroke

-Interactive display of maps and data presented in the Lancet Neurology paper: Commission on Stroke: The Wind of Change.
-This is an [interactive display](https://gntem2.github.io/CommissionOnStroke/) of the maps in the paper submitted to Lancet Neurology.
+The World Stroke Organization (WSO)-World Health Organisation (WHO)-Lancet Neurology Commission on Stroke conducted a survey of the status of stroke services in low and middle income countries (LMICs) compared to  high income countries (HICs).
+This repository contains an interactive display of maps and data from that survey.
+The material has been submitted to International Journal of Stroke and is titled : THE STATE OF STROKE SERVICES ACROSS THE GLOBE: REPORTS OF THE WORLD STROKE ORGANIZATION- WORLD HEALTH ORGANIZATION SURVEYS [interactive display](https://gntem2.github.io/CommissionOnStroke/) of the maps in the paper submitted to International Journal of Stroke.

 Click on the images for interactive versions of the maps.